jescalan/gps/README.md

 1. It is a major view, it would have it's own page in a design mock
 2. It's not even possible that you would ever find more than one in the window at the same time
-3. It contains one or more "modules" (discussed below)
+3. It contains one or more "sections" (discussed below)

 Page-specific styles are styles that _do not apply globally_, but do apply locally to all elements within a specific page.
 For example, you might have one page where there is a unique color to your header elements across the page.

 All pages should have an id with the page's name on the `body` element, to allow for simple scoping across the page.
 If you are making a single-page app with javascript, the id can apply to the view's wrapper element instead. _All page-specific styles should be scoped under this id_.
 If this scope doesn't work for a style you are considering, it is probably a global style. **Any CSS that you write that is not global should always be scoped under a page or view's id**.

-### Module-Specific
+### Section-Specific

 This is the most specific level of selection.
-A module is defined as a section within a page.
+A section is defined as a section within a page.
 For example, on your about page, you might have a portion that contains an introductory paragraph, then a section that has some of your company's staff, and a section that has some of the clients you've worked with.
-Each of these sections would be defined as it's own module, and _since there can only be one of them per page, these are also marked with ids_.
+Each of these sections would be defined as it's own section, and _since there can only be one of them per page, these are also marked with ids_.

-If you are writing styling that applies only to that specific module, it should be nested under at least 2 levels of ids – the page id and the module id.
+If you are writing styling that applies only to that specific section, it should be nested under at least 2 levels of ids – the page id and the section id.
 This is the default place you should put code if you aren't sure, as _there is no chance of a scope leak for code here_.
-Even if you have a module that is named the same thing coincidentally on another page, it will still not leak because it's scoped under the page id as well.
+Even if you have a section that is named the same thing coincidentally on another page, it will still not leak because it's scoped under the page id as well.
 If later on you notice that the same style is actually used elsewhere on the same page, you can pull it up to a page-specific style, and if you notice it being used on other pages, you can pull it up to global.
 This is the safest route to take, that prevents the most css errors.
-As soon as you find the need to use a block of css outside of a module, pull it up to a page-level style.
+As soon as you find the need to use a block of css outside of a section, pull it up to a page-level style.
 And if you need to again outside the page, pull it up to global.
 If you are copy-pasting blocks of css in order to get around this problem _you are doing it wrong_.

 # An Example